falchion10/macOS-Jailbreak/README.md

 `reboot`

 We need to add boot arguments to further relax system restrictions, along with disable Gatekeeper.
-Run these commands (The `-v` is optional, all it does is enable verbose booting):
+Run these commands (the `-v` is optional, all it does is enable verbose booting):

 `sudo nvram boot-args="-arm64e_preview_abi amfi_get_out_of_my_way=1 ipc_control_port_options=0 -v"`